JustWatch

-JustWatch is a website that provides information on the availability of films and TV shows on various streaming platforms such as Netflix, Max, Disney+, Hulu, Peacock, Fandango at Home, Apple TV+, and Amazon Prime Video, among others.
+JustWatch is a website that provides information on the availability of films and TV shows on various streaming platforms such as Netflix, HBO Max, Disney+, Hulu, Peacock, Fandango, Apple TV, and Amazon Prime Video, among others.
 It is also available as a mobile application and smart TV application.

 JustWatch provides a search engine that allows users to discover which digital platforms host a particular movie or TV series.
 As of November 2023, JustWatch is available to users in 139 countries.

 Features

 JustWatch functions as a search engine by aggregating information about the online availability of films and TV series from video-on-demand streaming services.
-It aggregates information from more than 100 video content libraries, as well providing information about video resolution quality, pricing, and purchase or rental options.
+It aggregates information from more than 100 video content libraries, as well as providing information about video resolution quality, pricing, and purchase or rental options.
 The website includes various filters for searching, including genre, price, release date, rating, and popularity.
 Users are also able to create lists of shows and movies and to share these lists with other users.

 History

 JustWatch GmbH is an international database company that is privately held and headquartered in Berlin, Germany.
 The company specializes in the online availability of movies and TV series.
 In addition to its user-facing website, the company also has an advertising-focused arm, JustWatch Media, that works with corporate clients, using data about what people watch that it gleans from user behavior to help entertainment companies tailor their marketing strategies.
 Its clients include Universal Pictures, Paramount Pictures, and Sony Pictures, among others.

 Development of the website began in 2014, and it was launched in the U.S. and Germany in February 2015.

 In 2018, the company received funding to improve databases within the European Union.

 In December 2019, the company acquired a rival streaming aggregation service, GoWatchIt, from Plexus Entertainment.
 JustWatch also used the acquisition to open its first New York office.

 In 2019, JustWatch had over 30 million users across 38 countries.
 By 2020, the company's streaming aggregation service was available in over 45 countries.
 By November 2023, it was available in 139 countries, and had over 40 million monthly users.

+In September 2026, JustWatch announced it would launch its own streaming media service, JustWatch TV, the following month.